Running Statistics Reports

 Yes!
 Credo Reference provides standardized usage reports that are in compliance with the COUNTER R-4 Code of Practice for Books and Reference Works.
 Download a PDF of our compliance certificate here.
 We are also pending an audit of our COUNTER R-5 compliance.

 - Is Credo's SUSHI XML compatible with the EBSCO usage harvesting project?

 We are currently incompatible with direct harvesting, but stats can be added manually.
 Just download a COUNTER Report 2, update the "Platform" field to read "Credo Reference" for all entries, and then upload the file in the EBSCO usage stats Admin under "Load Usage."
-We're working on direct compatibility with this system; please submit a support request to be notified when this is ready.
+We're working on direct compatibility with this system.

 - I have purchased or subscribed to Add-on Content.
 How can I see this title usage?